Ishan-Mangla/Quiz-Game-/README.md

 ->Answer each question by typing your response and pressing Enter.

 **step3**
-After all questions are answered, your score and percentage will be displayed.
+->After all questions are answered, your score and percentage will be displayed.

 **Requirements**
 Python 3.x